DandyQi/CentraBert/ReadMe.md

 #### Add a new task branch

-To add a new task (e.g. mnli) to an existing merged multi-task mode, run the following script:
+The following snippet adds a new task (mnli) to an existing merged multi-task model:
 ```bash
 #!/usr/bin/env bash